LaravelDaily/Booking-Com-Simulation-Laravel/course/06-property-apartment-rooms.md

 ]
 ```

 Great, so we're delivering the data from the API, but that JSON size becomes a problem.
-In the next lesson, let's spend time optimizing it and loading what front-end **actually** needs.
+In the next lesson, let's spend time optimizing it and loading what the front-end **actually** needs.